meysamhadeli/booking-microservices-java-spring-boot/README.md

 I used [yarp reverse proxy](https://microsoft.github.io/reverse-proxy/articles/index.html) to route synchronous and asynchronous requests to the corresponding microservice.
 Each microservice has its dependencies such as databases, files etc. Each microservice is decoupled from other microservices and developed and deployed separately.
 Microservices talk to each other with Rest or gRPC for synchronous calls and use RabbitMq or Kafka for asynchronous calls.

-We have a separate microservice ([IdentityServer](https://github.com/DuendeSoftware/IdentityServer)) for authentication and authorization of each request.
+We have a separate microservice [Keycloak Service](https://github.com/keycloak/keycloak) for authentication and authorization of each request.
 Once signed-in users are issued a JWT token.
 This token is used by other microservices to validate the user, read claims and allow access to authorized/role specific endpoints.

 I used [RabbitMQ](https://github.com/rabbitmq) as my MessageBroker for async communication between microservices using the eventual consistency mechanism.
 Each microservice uses [MassTransit](https://github.com/MassTransit/MassTransit) to interface with [RabbitMQ](https://github.com/rabbitmq) providing, messaging, availability, reliability, etc.